 For example, our campaign work for Abacus Lighting saw us choose beautiful photography as the hero medium for carrying the Power / Beauty core idea we’d developed.
 With Abacus launching their most innovative and brightest range of outdoor LED lighting, we set ourselves a challenge of putting Power / Beauty to the test – proving that Abacus products could turn even the dankest and darkest environments into something truly beautiful and epic.

 In order to shoot a series of stunning images we found ourselves location scouting in the wildest parts of Derbyshire’s Peak District, scaling precipitous quarry walls in the dead of night to find the perfect camera angle, and being eaten alive by midges.
 The result was a series of photographs that went beyond doing Abacus’s new products justice – highlighting their benefits in an extreme and over-exaggerated way while also being able to be used across numerous touchpoints, from brochures to web assets.

 If a campaign is to connect, it’s activation has to be driven by the thinking and working out that’s come before it.

 Understand.
 Organise.
 Activate.
 3 simple steps for ensuring brand-led campaigns hit the right spot for their audiences, help to build credibility for the brand they come from and ultimately connect with the people that matter.

-Having worked with numerous other businesses on brand-led campaigns – including Thorn Lighting, Experian and FCC – we know what it takes to create a great a brand-led campaign.
+Having worked with numerous other businesses on brand-led campaigns – including Thorn Lighting, Experian and FCC – we know what it takes to create a great one.
 Drop us a line to find out more, or to discover how we can help you get more out of your brand.